Restrictions and boil water notices

 Residents are advised to boil their tap water before use until further notice.

 We treat all our public water supplies in accordance with New Zealand Drinking Water Standards.
 We use a multi-barrier approach to treatment, and monitor our supplies to make sure our water is safe to drink.

 As part of our work with Regional Public Health, we identified that during prolonged flooding events, there’s a very low risk to the quality of water supplied to Hautere/Te Horo residents.
-We were in touch with residents on the Hautere/Te Horo water supply about this previously.
+We've been in touch with residents on the Hautere/Te Horo water supply about this previously.

 The Hautere/Te Horo water supply is unique in Kāpiti because the water comes from bores that are closely connected to the Ōtaki River.
 The water we take from the bores can take less than a day to travel to the bores from the river.
 Other bores across the District aren’t as directly linked to rivers so it takes longer for the water to travel through the ground.
 For example, the water in the Ōtaki public supply bores can take 13 months to travel there, and this natural filtering is a very effective first barrier that filters micro-organisms and turbidity.

 While the ground water taken from the Hautere bores is also initially filtered by this natural barrier, there’s still a slight chance micro-organism could get through this first natural barrier.
 That’s why we have treatment processes that kill anything that could get through and have advising residents about this and what it might mean for them in the future.

 We take water from two bores alongside the Ōtaki River for the Hautere/Te Horo public water supply.
 When the Ōtaki River floods, the water can get so turbid (dirty looking) that we can’t be 100% confident that this treatment plant will kill all the micro-organisms that could be in the water.